 Children in Foundation have one session of the Perceptual Motor Program (PM) each week.
 These classes are held in the hall and aim to develop physical coordination, by promoting eye-hand, eye-foot coordination, locomotion, rhythm and balance.
 To enable small groups to operate, the school seeks the assistance of parents.
 If you are able to give time to this worthwhile program please inform your child's teacher or the school office.

 Life Education Van visits the school biennially bringing its range of programs for every year level.
 Students participate in sessions in the classroom and the van on health education topics that are age appropriate.
-Harold and the Life Education Van will next be visiting MPRPS in 2021.

 The primary aim of The Visual Arts program is students will develop creative ways of expressing themselves and experiment with a range of techniques and art materials.
 Visual Arts is a valued learning area with students from years F-6 taking part in specialist lessons each week.
 Students investigate the visual elements of art (space, texture, form, shape, colour, line).
 They explore both traditional and experimental approaches to drawing, painting, print-making, collage, sculpture and textiles and learn to work safely with various tools and materials in their art making.